 The Desktop Execution Trace Toolkit and the Real-Time Execution Trace Toolkit

 Tracing is a very useful way to debug multicore applications, and can be performed on both the desktop or a real-time system.
-Refer to the product documentation for the Desktop Execution Trace Toolkit and the Real-Time Execution Trace Toolkit.
+Refer to the product documentation for the Desktop Execution Trace Toolkit and the Real-Time Trace Viewer.
+In 2013 and prior releases of the LabVIEW Real-Time Module, the Real-Time Trace Viewer is packaged as a separate toolkit (Real-Time Execution Trace Toolkit).

 To conclude, savvy programmers should consider a programming pattern that will map well to the given application.
 Patterns discussed in this paper included task parallelism, data parallelism, pipelining, and structured grid.